guardianproject/lildebi/README.txt

 http://packages.debian.org/unstable/debootstrap

-debootstrap is downloaded directly from Debian, extracted, patched, and then tar-bzipped into the included tarball assets/debootstrap.tar.bz2.
+debootstrap is downloaded directly from Debian, extracted, patched, and then tared into the included tarball assets/debootstrap.tar.
 See external/debootstrap/Makefile for details.